As you’ve noticed, the world is changing.

 In the wake of COVID-19, the global worker demand for childcare assistance will become even more challenging with Gartner predicting that one in five childcare centers will have permanently closed by early 2021.

 Large companies will begin to repurpose empty facility spaces for childcare or educational services to meet this increased demand and increase employee satisfaction, productivity, and retention, particularly among women in the workforce.

 By 2024 content moderation services for user-generated content will be surveyed as a top CEO priority in 30% of large organizations.

 Content volatility on social media has increased with the social unrest of the past year.
 Fueled in large part by the Influence of Cyber-ops on behalf of America’s adversaries, the phenomena has created major brand-safety concerns for marketers and advertisers.
 Enterprises will increasingly invest in content moderation, enforcement, and reporting services to understand the providence of the content on their sites, and in content analytics to measure the actual share-of-voice and engagement their content is pulling from the markets.

 In many cases today, brands are going dark altogether on user-generated content platforms until appropriate policing measures are put in place.
 Both site and app publishers must walk the line between enforcing policies to provide a safe environment and being accused of censorship.

 Ultimately, brand advertisers will become responsible for neutralizing polarizing content, and industry standards for content moderation will emerge.

-Whichever of these predictions emerge faster than expected or fail to ignite at all, the next five years in information technology and security will invite a wild ride for privacy, ethics and truth.
+Whichever of these predictions emerges faster than expected or fails to ignite at all, the next five years in information technology and security will invite a wild ride for privacy, ethics, and truth.
 Those who hedge and take action now will enjoy a competitive advantage as the technology clock spins faster, while those who hunker down and resist what may appear to be surface signals bumping around in a noisy atmosphere will offer their future to fate and accept the consequences.